Century Association: 42 East 15th Street

 The club's first permanent headquarters was an existing two-and-one-half-story residence at 42 East 15th Street, later redesignated 109–111, between Union Square East and Irving Place.
 Built in about 1847 and purchased by the Century Association in 1857 for $24,000, the dwelling was extensively remodeled four times during its 34 years as a clubhouse.
 The first time was immediately upon purchase under the direction of New York architect Joseph C. Wells, a Centurion.
 Expanded at a cost of $11,000, the renovated building was more than twice the size of the original house and styled like an Italian palazzo with facing of ashlar or possibly stucco treated to resemble ashlar masonry.

 Continuing its growth in both membership and programs during and after the Civil War, the Century Association required larger facilities.
 Although the club's members considered moving, financial constraints led them in 1867 to ask member and architect Charles D. Gambrill (1834–1880) to enlarge their existing structure.
 Gambrill's plans called for internal alterations, an expansion to the rear to accommodate an art gallery on the second floor and a billiard room on the main floor, a mansard roof, and a new unified, brick exterior trimmed with Lockport limestone.
 The rear extension was promptly completed, but for reasons no longer understood the rest of work was delayed until 1869.

 By the time construction began again, Gambrill had replaced his previous partner, George B. Post, with noted young architect Henry Hobson Richardson (1838–1886), who had recently returned from his architectural training in France and joined the Century Association.
 It appears that Richardson helped change Gambrill's initial plans, making this one of his early works, before he became one of the most influential architects in the United States (Jeffrey Karl Ochsner calls it Richardson's eighth commission).
 The 1869 remodeling cost $21,000, and included an upwards expansion into a mansard-covered third floor.
-Completely eliminating the prior palazzo feel, it featured a unified neo-Grec style.
+Completely eliminating the prior palazzo feel, it featured a uniform Néo-Grec style.
 Although Richardson would later develop a highly personal Romanesque style, his training at the École nationale supérieure des Beaux-Arts in Paris equipped him to design in neo-Grec with its abstracted classical features that worked well in modern materials such as the brick employed here.
 In 1878, Gambrill and Richardson dissolved their partnership, and in the same year Richardson made yet further modifications to the clubhouse.

 The building is the oldest surviving clubhouse in Manhattan, and has been a New York City landmark since 1993.
 The exterior was restored and the interior converted in 1996–97 by Beyer Blinder Belle, and in recent years it has been the Century Center for the Performing Arts, which had a 248-seat theatre, a ballroom and a studio.
 As of 2006 it is the New York production facility for Trinity Broadcasting Network, a religious television company.